AlgebraicJulia/AlgebraicRewriting.jl/docs/src/index.md

 #### Static Instantiation (`@acset`)
 If using the **static** approach, you must fully specify the ACSet functors and natural transformation.
 Here is a rule that defines the ACSet statically.

-In this example, the rule swaps player between two teams.
+In this example, the rule trades players, one from each team.

 ```julia
 L = @acset TeamStatic begin